mrHtetPhyoNaing/mrHtetPhyoNaing/README.md

 ### Hi there 👋

-I'm a web developer based in Myanmar, Asia.
+I'm a web developer based in Myanmar 🇲🇲, Asia.
 I mostly work in the back-end but I occasionally do front-end staffs when I want some pleasure developing beautiful and nice UIs.
-I'm a present final year CS student of University of Technology (Yatanarpon Cyber City).
-When I'm not coding, I often play video games, cook things and read books.
+I'm a present final year CS student of <a href="https://www.utycc.edu.mm/">University of Technology (Yatanarpon Cyber City)</a>.
+When I'm not coding, I often play video games :video_game:, cook things :egg: and read books :books:.

 ### Dev Profile

 My first back-end language is PHP.
-Laravel later comes in my back-end toolbox.
+Laravel comes later in my back-end toolbox.
 Now, I'm working projects with Node.
 I have also some experience in Java and OOP.
 As database, I'm pretty confident working with MySQL and MongoDB.
 In the front-word, I make things nice using TailwindCSS and React.

 #### Things I code with